 You’ve probably read that you should sterilize baby bottles and pump parts before first use and regularly thereafter.
 So now you’re wondering, how should I sterilize everything, and how often?
 Is sterilizing baby bottles necessary?
-How should I sterilize everything, and what’s the best way to dry each piece?
+What’s the best way to dry each piece?
 We’ll answer all of that and more below, so that learning how to sterilize baby bottles never becomes a guessing game again.

 How often should I sterilize baby bottles?